-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Corning is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Corning isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Corning are a mix of both white- and blue-collar jobs.
 Overall, Corning is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Corning who work in office and administrative support (14.14%), sales jobs (12.74%), and food service (8.54%).

 Compared to the rest of the country, citizens of Corning spend much less time in their cars: on average, their commute to work is only 19.22 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

 As is often the case in a small city, Corning doesn't have a public transportation system that people use for their commute.

 The rate of college-level education in Corning is quite a bit lower than the national average among all cities of 21.84%: just 11.37% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Corning in 2010 was $19,192, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $76,768 for a family of four.